- Iceland

 Northwest Iceland

-Horse country, dramatic mountain passes, and deep valleys of Skagafjörður and Tröllaskagi.
+Horse country, mountain passes, and the deep valleys of Skagafjörður and Tröllaskagi.

 Skagafjordur Valley